 Print a wide range of miniatures using a printer and then fold and glue them into three-dimensional models.
 You can utilize everything from free wallpapers and photo backdrops to go behind windows, to fabric designs, flag drape bunting, paper plates, photo cakes, kitchen containers, and a popcorn machine.
 To print the miniatures, you need to determine which scale you need and whether you should print the miniatures out on regular paper or lightweight card or photo paper.

 10 of 12

 Miniature Animals and Birds

 Miniature animals can add life to a model scene.
-Get creative and create everything from small stuffed bears and a hippopotamus, needle felted sheep, dogs, and raccoons, and birds, and fish and animals modeled from air dry or polymer clay.
-The possibilities are endless!
+Get creative with small stuffed bears, hippopotamus, needle felted sheep, dogs, raccoons, birds, fish, and other animals modeled from air dry or polymer clay.
+The possibilities are endless.

 11 of 12

 Miniature Plants and Flowers

 Lots of details can be added to your diorama by "landscaping" it with simple plants.
 You can craft a variety of miniature plants from paper and wire.